ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-scc.md

 When you are reviewing the details on the dashboard, be aware of the following information:

-* Your vCenter Server instance includes three NSX managers in a load-balanced cluster.
+* Your {{site.data.keyword.vcf-auto}} instance includes three NSX managers in a load-balanced cluster.
 Caveonix Cloud is configured with an asset repository, which points to the FQDN of the load balancer and so is registered as an infrastructure asset type.
 As the load-balancer points to an NSX manager, it gets registered as an infrastructure asset type.
 The other two NSX managers get registered as VM asset types.
-Caveonix Cloud sends findings only for assets of the infrastructure type, which includes the ESXi hosts, vCenter Server, and the two entries for NSX Manager.
+Caveonix Cloud sends findings only for assets of the infrastructure type, which includes the ESXi hosts, VCSA, and the two entries for NSX Manager.
-* Caveonix Cloud registers the vCenter Server infrastructure components as vCenter, NSX, ESXi, or ESX-VM.
+* Caveonix Cloud registers the {{site.data.keyword.vcf-auto-short}} infrastructure components as vCenter, NSX, ESXi, or ESX-VM.
 The ESXi-VM category is used for the VMs hosted on the ESXi hosts.
 Within Security and Compliance Center, if there are more findings for VMs on the host than for the ESXi host itself, then Security and Compliance Center displays ESXi-VM rather than ESXi.
 * The number of total, passed, and failed findings might differ when viewed in Security and Compliance Center and Caveonix Cloud.
 This is due to the way that Security and Compliance Center summarizes the results from Caveonix Cloud.
 In Caveonix Cloud, the findings for each VM hosted on the ESXi host is counted whereas in Security and Compliance Center only a single finding from all VMs hosted on the ESXi host is counted.
 If there are 4 VMs that pass and 1 VM that fails then Security and Compliance Center summarizes this as 1 failure.
 Additionally Caveonix Cloud has a finding status of warning and Security and Compliance Center does not, therefore, these findings are not displayed in Security and Compliance Center.
 * Currently, the fix to the findings is not displayed in the Security and Compliance Center.
 To see the fix, log in to Caveonix Cloud.